Gove offers hope to leaseholders facing ‘wholly unfair’ cladding bills

 Mr Gove also told MPs “700 or so” applications under the Building Safety Fund have been paid so far, adding: “We do realise there are a number of measures we need to take in order to address this situation.”

+Labour former minister Hilary Benn further pressed Mr Gove for when new measures would be announced, saying: “Will this be before the forthcoming recess?
+Because all my long-suffering leaseholders want for Christmas is finally to hear they will not have to pay sums of money they do not have to fix a problem they are not responsible for.”

+Mr Gove replied: “I really do have to come back before Christmas with proposals.
+I cannot promise at this stage it will relieve the burden on every leaseholder of every obligation, but we will do everything we can to help.”

-The fund was established to support the remediation of unsafe non-aluminium composite material (ACM) cladding on residential buildings of 18 metres (59ft) and over in height in both the private and social housing sectors.
+The Building Safety Fund was established to support the remediation of unsafe non-aluminium composite material (ACM) cladding on residential buildings of 18 metres (59ft) and over in height in both the private and social housing sectors.